chromium/chromium/tools/metrics/histograms/README.md

 as obsolete.

 In **rare** cases, the expiry can be set to "never".
 This is used to denote metrics of critical importance that are, typically, used for other reports.
 For example, all metrics of the "[heartbeat](https://uma.googleplex.com/p/chrome/variations)" are set to never expire.
 All metrics that never expire must have an XML comment describing why so that it can be audited in the future.
+Setting an expiry to "never" must be reviewed by chromium-metrics-reviews@google.com.

 ```
 <!-- expires-never: "heartbeat" metric (internal: go/uma-heartbeats) -->